RoboSharkFall/ME5413_Final_Project/README.md

 # Installation
 ------------------------------------------------------------
 This repo is a ros workspace, containing three rospkgs :
- > * `interactive_tools` are customized tools to interact with gazebo and your robot
+ > * `interactive_tools` are customized tools to interact with the gazebo and your robot
  > * `jackal_description` contains the modified jackal robot model descriptions
  > * `me5413_world` the main pkg containing the gazebo world, and the launch files
-  > * `dji_nav` are navigation package using Dijkstra global planner and base local planner, which has the best performance
+  > * `dji_nav` a navigation package using Dijkstra global planner and base local planner, which has the best performance
   > * `astar_nav` are navigation package using A* global planner and base local planner.
-  > * `avoid_nav` are navigation package using Dijkstra global planner and Teb local planner
+  > * `avoid_nav` a navigation package using the Dijkstra global planner and Teb local planner
-  > * `my_nav` are navigation package is the package provided to new user who want to try his own method
+  > * `my_nav` navigation package is a package provided to new users who want to try their own method
-  > * `calibrate_imu` are a pachage used to calibrate IMU sensor.
+  > * `calibrate_imu` is a package used to calibrate the IMU sensor.
-    > * `costmap_prohibition_layer` are a ppacksge used to produce prohibition layer in costmap.
+    > * `costmap_prohibition_layer` are a package used to produce the prohibition layer in costmap.
-     > * `master` is a package used to provide velodyne simulator.
+     > * `master` is a package used to provide Velodyne simulator.

- Using the following command to download the repository :
+ Use the following command to download the repository :

- > \# Clone your own fork of this repo (assuming home here `~/`) **cd** git clone https://github.com/RoboSharkFall/ME5413_Final_Project.git cd ME5413_Final_Project
+ > \# Clone your fork of this repo (assuming home here `~/`) **cd** git clone https://github.com/RoboSharkFall/ME5413_Final_Project.git cd ME5413_Final_Project

 > \# Install all dependencies
-rosdep install --from-paths src --ignore-src -r -y
+rodeo install --from-paths src --ignore-src -r -y

 > \# Build
 catkin_make
 > \# Source
 source devel/setup.bash

-To properly load the gazebo world, you will need to have the necessary model files in the `~/.gazebo/models/` directory.
+To properly load the gazebo world, you must have the necessary model files in the `~/.gazebo/models/` directory.

 There are two sources of models needed:
 > * **Gazebo Model**